 Wedding Flower Arrangements and Ideas

 One of the most important items on a wedding planning checklist is picking your wedding flowers and arrangements.
-Your wedding flowers can set the tone of your ceremony and reception, make up a big part of the dicor, and take up a chunk of the budget.
+Your wedding flowers can set the tone of your ceremony and reception, make up a big part of the décor, and take up a chunk of the budget.

 It is an important decision and can be a daunting task.
 The key is finding a fantastic florist who is experienced in weddings, understands your style and is reliable.
-But you start the process of finding a florist, you should first decide on a few things regarding your wedding flowers.
+Before you start the process of finding a florist, you should first decide on a few things regarding your wedding flowers.

 Getting Started

-• Think about the look of your wedding.
+Think about the look of your wedding.
 Is it simple or opulent?
 Are the venues bare, or decorated?
 What colors will be used in wedding invitations?
 And will the season play a role?
 Choosing a color scheme will help narrow down the choices for your flower arrangements.
-In deciding on a color scheme, keep in mind that your invitations, bridesmaids' dresses, table accents and even the cake will likely be affected by your choice.
+In deciding on a color scheme, keep in mind that your invitations, bridal party gifts, bridesmaids' dresses, table accents and even the cake will likely be affected by your choice.

-• Remember, many flowers are seasonal.
+Remember, many flowers are seasonal.
 Peonies (my favorite) for example are only in season for a few weeks in May.
 So if you've had your heart set on using a favorite variety make sure your wedding is taking place during the right time of year.
 Otherwise, you could wind up paying many times more than you need to for out of season flowers.

 Here is a list of the most popular wedding flowers organized by seasonality: